Jake-Cormier/site/README.md

 An A-record for each bucket was created with a temporary alias to my **siteName** bucket endpoint.
 At the time of creation I had not setup a CloudFront distribution, which is why the endpoint was a temporary alias.

+Route 53 was used for the purchase and management of the **siteName** as well.

 ## CloudFront

 Origin Domain Name: **siteName** bucket endpoint